Cody-Learner/aurt.aurutils.based/README.md

 ## April 29 2018
 Aurt-setup is now provided.
 Screenshot: https://cody-learner.github.io/setup.html<br>
-This automates setup for running/testing aurt.<br>
+This script automates the setup required for running aurt and aurutils.<br>

 To test run aurt:<br>
 1) place all 3 scripts in somwehere in your $PATH.<br>